rainbowatcher/ts-cli-starter/README.md

 npx husky add .husky/pre-commit 'npx lint-staged'
 ```

-3. Replace `ts-cli-starter` to your package name in package.json
+3. Global Replace `ts-cli-starter` to your package name in project
 4. Change the author name in `LICENSE`
 5. Clean up the READMEs and remove routes